viyh/fits-process/README.md

 fits-process
 ============

-Process a set of fits data cubes into separate slices, and record the header data into a spreadsheet.
+Process a set of astronomical FITS multidimensional data cubes into separate slices, and record the header data into a spreadsheet.

 Usage
 -----